 CFP: International Journal of Philosophy and Social Values

-In view of this situation, the International Journal of Philosophy and Social Values makes a call-for-papers for its nº III/2.
-Proposals are expected to address (although not be limited to) the following topics:
+In this context, the International Journal of Philosophy and Social Values calls for proposals of articles for its nº IV/1, addressing the following topics:

 4. Geopolitical blocks.

 5. The Rodrik's trilemma; democracy, globalization and sovereignty.